 These cookies can be stored in an air tight container in the pantry for about 5 days.

-They can be frozen for up to 3 months.
 If you want to freeze the cookie dough, just roll them out into balls and freeze them in that shape.
 You can bake right from frozen, just add a minute or two to the baking time.

-🥖 Making these gluten free
+🥖 Make these cookies gluten free

 This will help the cookies to not crumble as much.